KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 Friday appears to be the busiest day throughout the year and Sunday the least busiest day.

-Trend: Total Orders progressively increase from the start of the week, Monday, and peaks Friday-Saturday, and diminishes at the end of the week on Sunday.
+**Trend:** Total Orders progressively increase from the start of the week, Monday, and peaks Friday-Saturday, and diminishes at the end of the week on Sunday.

-**Busiest Times Results:**
+**1.2 Busiest Times?**

 ```sql
 SELECT